What it’s like on Google’s Assistant-themed ride at CES 2019

 Here's how the whole thing goes down.
 Riders wait in line where they meet Grandma, who talks to the crowd.
 Then they are ushered into a room where they hear the story for the ride.
 You're with Dad as he tries to rush through his errands and buy a cake for Grandma's 91st birthday.

-The slow-moving ride takes you throughout Dad's day: his rambunctious kids run through the house, getting stalled in traffic, then getting caught in a downpour.
-Through it all, he gets help from none other than...the Google Assistant.
+The slow-moving ride takes you through Dad's day: His rambunctious kids run through the house, he gets stalled in traffic, then gets caught in a downpour.
+Through it all, he gets help from none other than... the Google Assistant.
 Dad says things like "Hey Google, navigate to bakery," and "Send Jane my ETA."

 As the ride moves along, you can see the Google Assistant jumping into action on a screen on the dash of the ride cart.
 At the end of the ride, you get your picture taken.